-With the Cruger-dePeyster Plantation destroyed and the sugar industry left in ruins, the burned out hulk of the factory sat vacant.
-Some of it’s stones were taken by locals for other buildings, but it was mostly forgotten for nearly 60 years.
-Then a well known travel writer of the day, Bradford Torrey, in his book “A Florida Sketch Book”, suggested that the old stone walls were actually a chapel built by Christopher Columbus.
-Torrey did not believe that it had once been a sugar mill despite of the fact locals referred to the site as “Sugar Mill”.
-Torrey’s article was republished in the Atlantic Monthly Journal in 1894 and the shortly after, postcards and photos began to appear calling the stone structure a mission or convent.
+With the Cruger-dePeyster Plantation destroyed and the sugar industry left in ruins, the burned-out hulk of the factory sat vacant.
+Some of its stones were taken by locals for other buildings, but it was mostly forgotten for nearly 60 years.
+Then a well-known travel writer of the day, Bradford Torrey, in his book “A Florida Sketch Book”, suggested that the old stone walls were actually a chapel built by Christopher Columbus.
+Torrey did not believe that it had once been a sugar mill despite the fact locals referred to the site as “Sugar Mill”.
+Torrey’s article was republished in the Atlantic Monthly Journal in 1894 and then shortly after, postcards and photos began to appear calling the stone structure a mission or convent.

 Wealthy financier Washington Everett Connor purchased the ruins and surrounding land as a winter home for he and his wife in 1913.
 His wife, Jeanette Thurber Connor, became fascinated by the “mission” on their new property and began to research the history.
 She continued to promote the mill as a mission for years to come.